heyflavio/SwiftUI-MVVM-C-Best-Practices/README.md

 - The `AppRoot` handles the overall application lifecycle and navigation setup through the root coordinator.
 - The `Components` folder follows a feature-based modular structure, where each component contains its own `Coordinator` and one or more `Screens`.
 Each screen consists of its own `View`, `ViewModel`, and associated protocols for `Input` and `Output` interactions.
 - The `Extensions` folder provides a space for reusable utilities and helpers.
-For this project, it is where you find a View extension for binding Combine publishers to SwiftUI state.
+For this project, it is where you find a View extension for binding Combine publishers to SwiftUI state, and a Publisher extension for mapping and binding Combine publishers.

 This structure aims for a clear separation of concerns, enhances testability, and promotes scalability.
 Additionally, the `Tests` folder mirrors the `Components` structure, providing targeted unit tests for each feature module and its screens.